 (B) Check gums.
 You can also check your dog's gums to see if your pet is dehydrated.
 I also demonstrate this procedure in my video above.
 To do this, gently press your finger on the dog's gums until the pink color fades.
 If the gum doesn't pink up immediately, it could be a sign that your dog is dehydrated.

 - darker color urine

 - urine with a noticeably strong odor

-Pedialyte is a popular drink for humans suffering from dehydration.
-Did you know that this drink can also help prevent your dog from becoming dehydrated.
-It is specifically formulated to help replenish fluids and electrolytes more effectively than other drinks.
+There's a popular drink for humans suffering from dehydration called Pedialyte.
+Did you know that this drink can also help prevent your dog from becoming dehydrated?

-If you're not worried about dehydration but just want to increase your dog's water intake after surgery or an illness, there are a number of ways to do so.
-You can try adding low-sodium chicken or beef broth to their water bowl.
-A couple of tablespoons of broth should be enough to entice most dogs to drink.
+If you're not worried about dehydration in your dog but just want to increase the dog's water intake after surgery or an illness, there are a number of other ways to do so.
+Below are some proven options that always work in our household.

 READ NEXT: How to Get a Dog With No Appetite to Eat